svengiegerich/svengiegerich/README.md

 - _Kitamatch_.
 A market design mechanism for fair & fast childcare allocation.
   + This is work in progress with Thilo Klein & Tobias Reischmann
   + @ Center for European Economic Research (ZEW) in Mannheim
   + Interested in the implemented software?
-Let's see [the repo](https://github.com/svengiegerich/kitamatch)
+Let's see [the software repo](https://github.com/svengiegerich/kitamatch), and the [simulation study](https://github.com/tobiasreischmann/matchingmarkets-simulation)

 ## Reach me